kumu/docs/guides/controls/filter-control.md

 **Use**

-Filter between one or more field values or defined selectors.
+Add a toggle control that allows viewers to filter by field values or custom selectors.

 **Example**